renesas-rz/rzg-object-detection-demo/README.md

 Usage: ./object_detection_demo [options]
 Object Detection Demo
   Draws boxes around detected objects and displays the name and confidence of the object.
-Also displays inference time.
+Also displays inference time and FPS if applicable.

 Required Hardware:
   Camera: Currently supports Logitech C922 Pro Stream, should